chrispebble/CourseProject/README.md

 companies, and every institution imaginable began pushing out not just information, but also guidelines, rules, and policies.

-\`\`Information overload" is something people in today’s society are accustomed.
+"Information overload" is something people in today’s society are accustomed.
 Most people develop methods of coping with the huge amount of information available.
 We filter things through trusted sources, prioritize information that is actionable, and change our mental model